Blinken rivals senior Russian official in Indonesia - ExBulletin

 Blinken also plans to voice deep U.S. concerns over developments in Myanmar, where a military junta took power shortly after the Biden administration took office.
 Last week, a Myanmar court sentenced democracy leader Aung San Suu Kyi, who was ousted in a de facto coup in February, on two counts.
 The procedure has been widely criticized as a further effort by the country’s military rulers to roll back the democratic gains of recent years.

 While Blinken is visiting Kuala Lumpur and Bangkok, Patrushev will be in Phnom Penh, Cambodia.
-One of Blinkens’ main collaborators, State Department adviser Derek Chollet, was in Cambodia last week after the United States imposed an arms embargo on the country, citing the worsening of Chinese military influence, corruption and human rights violations.
+One of Blinken’s main collaborators, State Department Advisor Derek Chollet was in Cambodia last week after the United States imposed an arms embargo on the country, citing the worsening of the Chinese military influence, corruption and human rights violations.